jrean/laravel-user-verification/README.md

 ## Example

 This package whishes to let you be creative while offering you a predefined path.
-The following examples assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.
+The following sample assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.
 This package doesn't require the user to be authenticated to perform the